sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 .. image:: media/domain1.png
   :scale: 80 %

-And plot the domain after exchange
+And we plot the domains after exchange

 .. code-block:: Python